Water Softener Installation in Lakeland, FL

 Benefits of a Water Softener for Lakeland Homes

 - Stop Bone Valley-level scale buildup.
-At 20-30 GPG -- driven by Polk County's phosphate-rich geology -- Lakeland water deposits scale faster than almost anywhere in Florida.
+At 20-30 GPG, driven by Polk County's phosphate-rich geology, Lakeland water deposits scale faster than almost anywhere in Florida.
 A water softener eliminates hardness minerals at the point of entry, protecting every pipe, fixture, and appliance in your home.

 - Eliminate the sulfur smell Lakeland is known for.
 When paired with an aeration or oxidizing pre-filter, a water softener system removes both the hardness minerals and the hydrogen sulfide that causes the rotten-egg smell pervasive in Polk County groundwater.